![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I did share Jason's race challenge with Steve and Will.
 Partly to get their take on Jason and his car.

 "I don't like him, myself," Will added.
-It turned out Jason's presence had been one of the reasons Steve and Will had left the frat house that day.
+It turned out Jason's presence had been one of the reasons Steve and Will had left the frat house when they did.

 "Yeah," I laughed.
 "I agree.
 But he wants to race me, bad."